deltoss/MitchRankChecker/README.md

 [![made-with-docsify](https://img.shields.io/badge/Made%20with-Docsify-green.svg)](https://docsify.js.org/)
 [![made-with-dotnet-core](https://img.shields.io/badge/Made%20with-DotNet%20Core%202.2-blue.svg)](https://shields.io)

+# Important!!!

+Note that the search engines may change their page structure from time-to-time, causing this example to break.
+There's nothing that can be done as this example is designed to scrape the results from the search engines pages, rather then their API directly.

+Thus, if you want this example to work, you may need to update the scraping logic for the rank checker classes `BingScrapingRankChecker`, `GoogleScrapingRankChecker` or `YahooScrapingRankChecker`.

 # Introduction

 An example .Net project that does a rank check for websites against a specific search term.